Could a painting style capture the aesthetic of an entire era? Could it give form to the bouncy, cool optimism of post-bebop jazz music? Karl...

 When you say Rothko, you think of large paintings of colorful rectangular form with frayed edges, horizontal, sometimes vertical as well, floating on a background of color.
 These are the most analyzed, re-evaluated, and debated works of his.
 They communicate with the viewer at such a deep emotional level that occasionally people cry when looking at them.

 Mark Rothko (1903-1970) was a deeply religious person, preoccupied with major existential themes.
 Throughout his artistic life he went through different creative phases.
 In his early paintings he wanted to depict the eternal symbols of the “human drama,” the “tragic and timeless,” that he saw especially in the myths of ancient people.
 Perhaps influenced by Carl Jung, and intrigued by the power of the unconscious and preconscious minds, Rothko’s paintings became increasingly abstract starting in 1943.
-However, around 1947 he realizes that those who are viewing his paintings are no longer familiar with the ritual and transcendent experience once common in ancient societies.
-The abstract figures of his surrealist work continue to break down until there is nothing left but the colors, a style called “multiform.”
+However, around 1947 he realized that those who are viewing his paintings are no longer familiar with the ritual and transcendent experience once common in ancient societies.
+The abstract figures of his Surrealist work continue to break down until there is nothing left but the colors, a style called “multiform.”

 From there is but a step to what we consider to be his classical works, created from the 1950s to 1970s.
 These seem to have reached the supreme refinement in reflecting human emotions through color.